Security FAQs

 Depending on the deployment model, there are several models of data hosting.
 In case the node is deployed on-premise, data will be hosted on-premise.
 There is no need for an Exalate node to be connected to the Internet to fully operate.

-Who has access to my data?
+Does anyone have access to my data?

-When deployed on Exalate Cloud, our employees such as support engineers and cloud operators can have access, only after explicit approval by the customer.
-All our staff goes through background checks, and only a well-identified list of employees with appropriate clearances can access the information.
+Access to the application is defined by the underlying system and is fully configured by the administrator of that platform.
+When deployed on Exalate Cloud, our support engineers and cloud operators can have access to the data, but only after explicit approval by the customer.
+All our staff goes through background checks, and only a well-identified list of employees with appropriate clearances can access your information.

-Do you use data for testing?
+Do you use any production data for testing?

 We do not use production data for testing unless explicitly approved by the customer in case of a root cause analysis (RCA) of a defect.

-How long do you keep audit logs?
+For how long do you store audit logs?

 Audit logs are kept for 30 days.